 That said, if you would like help discerning which corner of the family of God to consider, our pastor is happy to help you find the best fit, no strings attached :)

 That's what we're here for, not to give you a set of doctrines, but to be a family of people seeking and being sought by God.
-A relationship with God is a lifelong journey best undertaken within a praying, learning community of faith.
+A relationship with God is a lifelong journey of discovery best undertaken within a praying, learning community of faith.

 The main floor is accessible via a wheelchair ramp to the front door.
 We also have a large, accessible, main-floor washroom.